(con't from Part XXIV)

 Using this method, the Fugue from Op.
 21 was written, without rushing, in a mere 2 days.

-Here the opening statement of the subject, starting on the 1st scale degree, is given a real answer, as expected, since it has a "tail" which points strongly to the dominant [See blog, Getting Started With Writing, Part XX].
+Here the opening statement of the subject, starting on the 1st scale degree, is given a real answer, as expected, which is facilitated by its "tail" which points strongly to the dominant [See blog, Getting Started With Writing, Part XX].

 Thus, it begins with a 4 bar subject in the home key in the tenor line which is answered in the alto, with the tenor taking the 1st countersubject; with the 3rd entrance of the subject in the soprano the alto plays the 1st countersubject, and the tenor moves on to play a 2nd countersubject.

 The final entry of the subject in the exposition is in the bass with the soprano carrying the 1st countersubject, the alto carrying the 2nd countersubject, and a free voice appears in the tenor to complete a 4 voice texture.

 This author finds that the habit of providing the subject with multiple countersubjects which are retained throughout is actually easier than not retaining them because it gives the composer much less to think about.

 The habit of making the subject reappear through 5 more entries in all nearly related keys, and to separate each entry by episodes of 4 bars each using only the 2 middle voices (alto and tenor), is also handy; besides providing for a rapid and weighty development it keeps things compact, balanced, and consistent.

 When the subject is longer these episodes may be longer as well, and the habit of using the inversion of the subject in these episodes is helpful because it makes these episodes easier to invent.

 After an episode of 4 bars the subject enters in the relative key (c minor) in the bass, with the 1st countersubject in the soprano, and 2nd countersubject in the tenor, and the 3rd countersubject in the alto.